Joseph-Alp/Chem-308-Portfolio/Master1.md

 by the sum of the potential and kinetic energy operators, and $$\Psi(x,t)$$ is a time- and space-dependent wavefunction.

 In viewing this, we can understand quantum states and being made up of other, possible states.
-As a result, we can utilize MatLab to show that the states of a quantum system can be representedvia vectors in a complex vector space whch was first demonstrated during [Week 1](/MLW1.md) of this course.
+As a result, we can utilize MatLab to show that the states of a quantum system can be represented via vectors in a complex vector space which was first demonstrated during [Week 1](/MLW1.md) of this course.
 This concept was taken a step further by looking at [three dimentional space](/MLW4.md) (x,y,z) as a basis set for vectors in a PIB.

 Thus, several assumptions must be made inorder to interchange bases when taking the inner product: